 1 word: Jesus!
 You cannot improve upon perfection and there’s no other name by which we’re saved (Acts 4:12).
 Grace and truth are found in Jesus.
 Jesus saves sinners and keeps Christians.
 Whatever your need, the answer is Jesus.
 Are you struggling with sin?
 Jesus is your victory.
 Are you suffering with illness?
 Jesus is your healing.
 Are you bound up with depression?
 Jesus is your freedom.

 2 words: Christ alone!
-If we must add one word to the name “Jesus” or His proper title “Christ,” let it be the qualifier “alone.”
-He alone saves us.
-He doesn’t need our help, just our trust.
+If we must add one word to the name “Jesus” or his proper title “Christ,” let it be the qualifier “alone.”
+He alone saves us, and he doesn’t need our help.

 3 words: None but Jesus!
-If this was good enough for Spurgeon…
+It was good enough for Spurgeon.

 6 words: Saved by Christ; kept by Christ.
 Many Christians believe only the first part of that statement.
 They believe that Jesus gave them a fresh start, but not a new life.
-Instead of confessing their sonship, they are still confessing their sins.
-Instead of resting in the gift of his righteousness, they are striving to make themselves righteous through their good works, their self-denial, or their observance of traditions, rules and regulations.
+They are confessing their sins instead of their sonship.
+Instead of resting in his righteousness, they are striving to make themselves righteous.
 The good news is better than they think!

 And that’s it!
 What do you think?
 Can you convey the joy of the good news in just a few words?
 I would love to hear your short gospel.